Here’s the link: www.martynfiction.com/InspectorKirby

 The man squinted at the card as if trying to come up with a reason why it didn’t count.
 He gave up and stomped his way back inside the kiosk.
 The barrier rose.

-‘Thank you ever so much,’ Kirby called in an over-cheery voice as they drove through.
+‘Thank you ever so much,’ Kirby called in an over-cheery voice while driving through.
 He glanced across at Susie who was grinning.
+He smiled.
 ‘One of the few perks of being a copper.’

 ‘Yes, I know what you mean, Constable.
 However, the girl left her shoes.’